FilippoMazzara/Progetto_IFO/README.md

-GeneApp can be used to view different kinds of data, it can act as a simple file reader for generic relational data but if it’s supplied with specific genetic data, it will recognize it and process it according to the maf format, even if the starting data was using another genetic standard.
+GeneApp can be used to view different kinds of data, it can act as a simple file reader for generic relational data but if it’s supplied with specific genetic data, it will recognize it and process it according to the MAF format, even if the starting data was using another genetic standard.

 #### Explore Interactively